 Visitors who want to stay in the heart of Downtown Great Falls should look into La Quinta Inn & Suites.
 A few pros of staying at Great Falls’ La Quinta include an airport shuttle, free breakfast, and easy access to the Holiday Village Mall.

 A top contender for our favorite US state to visit, Montana has so much to see and do.
-And just hanging around and soaking the atmosphere works well for us.
-If you’ve visited Great Falls, let us know what you think about this list.
-I’d love to hear what you’re recommendations are!
+And just hanging around and soaking in the atmosphere works well for us.
+If you've visited Great Falls, let us know what you think about this list.
+I'd love to hear what your recommendations are!